Mentoring

 About Norman

 I have been teaching yoga since 2001 and my first yoga class was more than 25 years ago.
 I have studied deeply with teachers such as Sarah Powers, Richard Freeman, Judith Lasater and Alaric Newcombe.
 From 2006-2013 I was a mentor on the Yogacampus Teacher Training and I supported nearly 30 students through that course.
 I have written extensively on yoga and related matters of personal transformation.
-After being introduced to meditation in 1998, with my first meditation retreat in December 2000, I have had an established meditation practice for the last 20 years.
+After being introduced to meditation in 1998, with my first meditation retreat in December 2000, I have had an established meditation practice for more than 20 years.
 From 2003 to 2018, I was in therapy and this has significantly aided my teaching.
 I regularly see a supervisor.

-Please feel free to contact me either by email at [email protected] or at 07900 027 291 for more information or to discuss this further.
+Please feel free to contact me either by email at hello@yogawithnorman.co.uk or at 07900 027 291 for more information or to discuss this further.

 What people say about this supervision practice